 Tuskegee is a somewhat small city located in the state of Alabama.
 With a population of 8,817 people and nine constituent neighborhoods, Tuskegee is the 65th largest community in Alabama.

 The people who call Tuskegee home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tuskegee residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Tuskegee include Irish, German, Jamaican, and Haitian.
+Important ancestries of people in Tuskegee include Irish, Jamaican, French , and German.